coq/coq/doc/sphinx/language/cic.rst

 .. flag:: Template Check

-   Unsetting option :flag:`Template Check` disables the check of locality of the sorts when abstracting the inductive over its parameters.
+   This flag is on by default.
+Turning it off disables the check of locality of the sorts when abstracting the inductive over its parameters.
 This is a deprecated and *unsafe* flag that can introduce inconsistencies, it is only meant to help users incrementally update